lammps/lammps/doc/src/compute_reduce_chunk.rst

 Define a calculation that reduces one or more per-atom vectors into per-chunk values.
 This can be useful for diagnostic output.
-Or when used in conjunction with the :doc:`compute chunk/spread/atom <compute_chunk_spread_atom>` command it can be used ot create per-atom values that induce a new set of chunks with a second :doc:`compute chunk/atom <compute_chunk_atom>` command.
+Or when used in conjunction with the :doc:`compute chunk/spread/atom <compute_chunk_spread_atom>` command it can be used to create per-atom values that induce a new set of chunks with a second :doc:`compute chunk/atom <compute_chunk_atom>` command.
 An example is given below.